-University, "the bourgeois masses, who inhabit new urban civilization of industrial societies, became less bourgeois in ethos and strikingly more mob-like in action".
+University, "the bourgeois masses, who urban inhabit new civilization of industrial societies. became less bourgeois in ethos and strikingly more mob-like in action".

 The ways in which sundry strata of today's citizenry are beginning to behave like a bourgeois mob are known to us all.
-What is significant here is "the extent to which a mob is not simply a physical presence", observes Kristol, "but also, and above everything else a state of mind.
-It is, to be precise, the state of mind which lacks all of those qualities that - added up to republican morality steadiness character, deliberativeness of mind, and a mild predisposition to subordinate one's own special interests to the public interest".
+What is significant here is "the extent to which a mob is not simply a physical presence". observes Mr. Kristol, "but also, and above everything else a state of mind.
+It is, to be precise, the state of mind which lacks all of those qualities that - added up to republican morality steadiness of character, deliberativeness of mind, and a mild predisposition to subordinate one's own special interests to the public interest".